timja/github-issue-chatops/README.md

 ## Getting started

 First you will need to create a GitHub app.
-Add the permissions required for the commands you are using.
+Add the permissions required for the commands you are using (see next section), and tick "Subscribe to events" > "Issue comment"

-Add a webhook to the app pointing at your endpoint, the path for the webhook receiver is `/api/github/webhooks`.
+Add a webhook to the app pointing at your endpoint, the path for the webhook receiver is `<your-app-endpoint>/api/github/webhooks`.

-This app is multiple organization aware and doesn't need any additional configuration to run in multiple organizations.
+This app is multiple organization aware and doesn't need any additional configuration to run in multiple organizations, you just need to install it on them.

 _Note: You can't interact across organizations, like requesting reviews from teams in different organizations or transferring issues, this is a GitHub limitation._